syncfusion-content/xamarin.android-docs/xamarin-android/SfDiagram/OverviewPanel.md

 Prevents the diagram to be updated in overview panel if any interaction takes place in the diagram layer.
 Prevents the diagram update for the entire actions till it turns true.
 It will be helpful when there is no need of frequent refreshing in the overview panel whenever diagram changes.
 {% tabs %}
 {% highlight c# %}
-//Define preventrefresh property
-   overviewpanel.PreventRefresh = true;
+//Define prevent refresh property overview.PreventRefresh = true;
 {% endhighlight %}
 {% endtabs %}